-The changing of the guards also takes place in front of Amalienborg Palace every day at 12:00 and is a Copenhagen must-see attraction.
+The changing of the guards takes place in front of Amalienborg Palace every day at 12:00 and is certainly not to be missed!

 Nyhavn is Copenhagen’s iconic waterfront and entertainment district.
-It’s the postcard of Copenhagen and one of the city’s most recognizable sites.
-If you’re wondering what to see in Copenhagen in 1 day – this is unmissable.
+If you’ve ever seen a postcard of Copenhagen, chances are you’ve seen Nyhavn!
+It is certainly one of the city’s most recognisable sites.
+If you’re wondering what the most quintessential sight to see in Copenhagen is – look no further.

-The waterfront is lined with brightly coloured 17th and 18th-century bars, cafés, shops, and restaurants.
-You’ll find lots of traditional Danish restaurants in this area as well.
+Brightly coloured 17th and 18th-century bars, cafés, shops, and restaurants line the waterfront.
+If you would like to try Danish cuisine, you’ll find lots of traditional Danish restaurants in this area.
 Take a boat tour, sit down for a drink, or try out the local cuisine.
 Visiting this colourful district is an essential stop on your 1 day in Copenhagen itinerary.

-The Church of Our Saviour is a 17th-century place of worship.
-This Baroque church is most famous for its helix spire that contains an external winding staircase.
+The Church of Our Saviour is a 17th-century Baroque church which is most famous for its helix spire that contains an external winding staircase.

 Climb to the top for breathtaking views over central Copenhagen.
-Religious or not, you will appreciate the ornate architecture and magnificent history of the building.
+Whether you are religious or not, you will definitely appreciate the ornate architecture and magnificent history of the building.

-Christiansborg Palace houses Denmark’s three supreme powers of government: the executive, legislative, and judicial powers.
-It is both a palace and a government building.
+Christiansborg Palace houses Denmark’s three supreme powers of government: the executive, legislative and judicial powers.
+In addition to being a government building, it is also a palace!

-It’s located on the small islet of Slotsholmen, a quick 10-15 minute walk from Copenhagen City Hall.
-Tours of the palace are included in the entrance fee and last for approximately 60-minutes.
-Tours are offered daily, however, different days of the week offer different tour itineraries of the palace and visit different rooms, but all will provide information on the history, function, architecture and decoration of the castle.
+It is located on the small islet of Slotsholmen, a quick 10-15 minute walk from Copenhagen City Hall.
+The entrance fee includes a tour of the palace which lasts for approximately 60-minutes.
+Tours are offered daily, however, different days of the week offer different tour itineraries of the palace and visits to different rooms.
+However, all will provide information on the history, function, architecture and decoration of the castle.

-Strøget is in the centre of the old city of Copenhagen and a popular car-free and pedestrian-friendly shopping and tourist area.
-Spanning 1,1km, it’s one of the longest pedestrian shopping streets in Europe.
+Strøget is in the centre of the old city of Copenhagen and a popular pedestrian-friendly shopping and tourist area.
+Spanning 1,1km, it’s one of the longest pedestrian shopping streets in Europe!

-The area is filled with many popular attractions.
+You’ll discover many popular attractions in this area.
 For shopping, you’ll find a wide range of options, from high-end designer brands to classy boutiques and souvenir stores.
-For eating out, you’ll find everything from large eateries to cosy cafés to fast-food restaurant chains.
-All of the attractions are set within the wonderful backdrop of the classically gorgeous Danish architecture.
+For eating out, you’ll find everything from large eateries and cosy cafés to fast-food restaurant chains.
+All of the attractions are set within the wonderful backdrop of classically gorgeous Danish architecture.

 If you’re in need of an energy boost, Bastard Café is just a quick 5-minute walk from the square.
-This cafe is a local favourite; it’s simple and casual, a great place to grab a coffee or a snack.
-There are also many Copenhagen free walking tours that depart from here.
+This cafe is a local favourite, a great, casual place to grab a coffee, beer or snack.
+Many free Copenhagen walking tours depart from City Hall.
 If time allows, take a guided group tour for more insight into the city’s history and culture.

 Tivoli Gardens opened in 1843 and is the second oldest amusement park in the world.
 This vintage theme park has a vibrant and fairytale-like feel to it.
-The park is located in the city centre and is just a few minutes’ walk from City Hall Square.
+The park is located in the city centre and is just a few minutes away from City Hall Square.

 We’ll deliver top travel tips, insider info and travel inspiration right to your inbox.